appsemble/appsemble/packages/studio/pages/docs/03-guides/app-collections.md

 # App collections

 Organizations can put apps into collections.
-Any user in an organization with the `EditCollections` permission can add any app of an organization they're into an app collection.
+Any user in an organization with the `CreateAppCollections` or `UpdateAppCollections` permission can add any app of an organization they're a part of into an app collection.

 An example of what an app collection looks like can be found [here](https://openapps.nl)